photopea/Typr.js/README.md

 ## Typr

 #### `Typr.parse(buffer)`
-* `buffer`: ArrayBuffer, binary data of the TTF or OTF font
+* `buffer`: ArrayBuffer, binary data of the TTF, OTF or TTC font
-* returns a font object
+* returns an array of font objects (one item for TTF/OTF, multiple for TTC)

-The output object has a structure, wich corresponds to the structure of the TTF/OTF file.
+The font object has a structure, wich corresponds to the structure of the TTF/OTF file.
 I.e. it is a set of tables, each table has its own structure.

 ```javascript
 var font = Typr.parse(buffer);